What’s the best way to relocate your belongings to Germany? We look at air, shipping, and road freight options for removals to Germany.

 Packing for shipping freight

-Relocation to Germany by road and train freight
+Moving to Germany by road and rail freight

-If you’re relocating from within Europe, you can opt to hire a vehicle or rent a man-with-a-van to take your belongings via road transport, typically providing an affordable option that is both quick and secure, especially if you’re moving from a neighboring country.
+If you’re relocating to Germany from within Europe, you can opt to hire a vehicle or rent a man-with-a-van to take your belongings via road transport.
+This typically provides an affordable option for removals to Germany that is both quick and secure, especially if you’re moving from a neighboring country.

 If you’re moving from the UK, you can also consider transporting your things via the Channel Tunnel and completing the move to Germany by road.